Learn How a Sewer Dye Test Can Be Used to Discover Leaks or Pipe Defects

 Tip 3 – It is best to flush each fixture with over 10 gallons of water, or at least until dye is observed leaving the sewage system.
 The more water you flush, the less time it will take to observe the dye exit the system.

 Tip 4 – You may station people at multiple sites at each sanitary and storm drain discharge point until the dye is observed.
-Once dye is observed, note the time, and repeat steps dye flush test for each drain that you suspect may be leaking.
+Once dye is observed, note the time, and repeat the steps for a dye flush test for each drain that you suspect may be leaking.